 Chief Legal Counsel, U.S. Export Control and Head of the Export Control Innovation Team at SAP

-Director, Trade and Supply Chain Policy, Government and Industry Affairs at Toyota Motor North America, Inc.
+Director, Trade and Supply Chain Policy at Toyota Motor North America, Inc.

 Principal, Trade & Customs at KPMG LLP